imphys/smlm_datafusion3d/README.md

 CUB library, which can be specified to cmake.

 ## Installation on Linux

+### Get the sources

+The Git repository uses submodules.
+Include them in a _git clone_ action using the _--recursive_ option.

+# clone the project
+git clone --single-branch --branch develop git@github.com:berndrieger/alltoall3D.git --recursive

+In the following

+- BUILD_DIRECTORY is the directory where the project will be built
+- SOURCE_DIRECTORY is the root directory of the sources
+- CUB_DIRECTORY is the root directory of the downloaded [CUB library](https://nvlabs.github.io/cub/) sources

 Use the following commands to build the necessary libraries for this software: